GeoMOER/moer-base-python/docs/units/_unit10/unit10-01_variables.md

    - quantity → int
    - available → boolean

-2. Print each converted value and its data type.
+2. Print each converted value and its data type using `type()`.
+   Make sure the output is clearly formatted and easy to read.

-3. Calculate total price:
+3. Calculate total net price:
-   - Multiply quantity by price
+   - Multiply quantity by net price
    - Store and print result with its type

+4. Calculate total gross price (including 19% tax):
+   - Calculate 19% of the total net price
+   - Add it to the net total
+   - Store and print the gross price and its type

-4. Bonus – Reverse conversion:
+5. Bonus – Reverse conversion:
-   - Convert the total price back to a string
+   - Convert the total gross price back to a string
    - Create a sentence like:
-     `"12 Wholegrain Bread cost 45.48 euros."`
+     `"12 Wholegrain Bread cost 45.48 euros (including tax)."`
    - Print the final sentence

+---

 ---